shmool/nggirls-hackalearn-aae16/src/pages/index.md

           You may or may not have experience with back end or other Cloud services (Azure, AWS, Google Cloud and others).
 We will go through the process and ideas behind deployment and Serverless architecture.

+          Shortly after applying to HackaLearn we will inform you whether you have the necessary skills to attend.
+We may suggest other learning programs or, if you seem to have enough experience, invite you as a mentor.
         content_align: left
       - title: The Challenge
         title_align: left